 An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students.

-Also see Generic Section to view complete safety requirements.
+Also see Fundamentals of Safety section to view complete safety requirements.

 © 2018 Ophea